-SLR understands that the Project will be used as a warehouse and distribution centre, with anticipated operations 24 hours a day.
+Based on communication with the Client, SLR understands the Project will function as a standard warehouse with distribution operations.

 3 Better Practice Waste Management and Recycling

 3.1 Waste Management Hierarchy

 This WMP has been prepared in line with the waste management hierarchy shown in Figure 2, which summarises the objectives of the Waste Avoidance and Resource Recovery Act 2001.